tmclouisluk/react-app-redux-seed/README.md

 ### Routing

-If creates one more page, it should be created inside the pages folder.
+If creates one more page, it should be created inside the Containers folder.
 The first letter should be capital letter

 In index.js, we can setup the website routing.